j-g-b/j-g-b.github.io/menu/research.md

 ### Talks

 *Incompleteness and the Underground*.
-Paper presented at the "Stages of Life" - the Second Annual Duke-Stanford Graduate Conference, Durham, NC.
+Paper presented at the 2nd Annual Duke-Stanford Graduate Conference, Durham, NC.
 April 6, 2019.

 *Incompleteness and the Underground*.
 Paper presented at the 57th Annual Southern Conference on Slavic Studies, Mobile, AL. March 15, 2019.